Dr. Chang Wook Han Department Leader(Chief Research Fellow) of OLED Device Technology Department of LG Display

 Abstract : New generations of OLED will need higher resolution, thinner formfactor and better flexibility.
 We will give an overview of equipment from Applied Materials which will enable these trends to become true

-Dr. Max Lemaitre Vice President of Research of nVerpix
+Dr. Max Lemaitre Research Scientist of University of Florida

 Dr. Siebe van Mensfoort CEO of SIMBEYOND